IDEs, Agents and Development Tools#

 Overview#

-You can use basically any IDE you want with AI Workbench.
+- You can use any IDE, coding agent or development tool with AI Workbench.

-VS Code and its forks work easily with the project container, local or remote.
+- VS Code and its forks attach directly to the project container, local or remote.

-Install web based IDEs like JupyterLab and Marimo directly in the container.
+Install tools like JupyterLab and Marimo directly in the container.
+Manage them as web applications from the Project Tab.

 Key Concepts#

-Container being used for interactive development.
-Typically implies some type of IDE attaching to it.
+A container being used for interactive development.
+Typically implies an IDE or agent attaching to it.
 Used interchangeably with project container.

-Configuring an IDE to access a remote machine through something like SSH.
-Allows you to edit files on the remote using the locally running IDE.
+Configuring an IDE or agent to access a remote machine through SSH.
+Allows you to work on remote files using a locally running tool.

 VS Code and Forks#